Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 For the connectedness of such almost complex structures, one needs to preserve the product type assumption.
-Let $J$ and $J'$ be two such almost complex structures, and for simplicity assume cylindrical components assumption hold over all $\overline{\wh{ T_0}\setminus T_0}\times \wh M$ and $\wh T_0\times \overline{\wh M\setminus M}$.
-First construct an almost complex structure $J_{int}$ that agree with $J$ in the first components (on the subsets $\overline{\wh{ T_0}\setminus T_0}\times \wh M$ and $\wh T_0\times \overline{\wh M\setminus M}$) and with $J'$ on the second components.
+Let $J$ and $J'$ be two such almost complex structures, and for simplicity assume that cylindrical components assumption holds over all $\overline{\wh{ T_0}\setminus T_0}\times \wh M$ and $\wh T_0\times \overline{\wh M\setminus M}$.
+First, construct an almost complex structure $J_{int}$ that agree with $J$ in the first components (on the subsets $\overline{\wh{ T_0}\setminus T_0}\times \wh M$ and $\wh T_0\times \overline{\wh M\setminus M}$) and with $J'$ on the second components.
 Using the connectedness of spaces of cylindrical almost complex structures on the second components, one can interpolate $J$ and $J_{int}$ along almost complex structures that are product type on the same subsets and that have the same first components.
-Then, one can interpolate $J_{int}$ and $J'$ similarly (A simple illustration of the idea is the following: to connect two metrics $g_1\times g_2$ and $g_1'\times g_2'$ on the product along product type metrics, one first connects $g_1\times g_2$ to $g_1\times g'_2$ then $g_1\times g'_2$ to $g'_1\times g'_2$.
+Then, one can interpolate $J_{int}$ and $J'$ similarly.
+The homotopies extend to the interior of $\wh{T_\phi}$ (A simple illustration of the idea is the following: to connect two metrics $g_1\times g_2$ and $g_1'\times g_2'$ on the product along product type metrics, one first connects $g_1\times g_2$ to $g_1\times g'_2$ then $g_1\times g'_2$ to $g'_1\times g'_2$.
 Indeed, this together with retraction of the space of metrics onto almost complex structures let us connect product type almost complex structures as well).